mirego/trikot/trikot-viewmodels-declarative-flow/README.md

-# Trikot.viewmodels.declarative
+# Trikot.viewmodels.declarative-flow

-MVVM toolset for declarative UI frameworks such as SwiftUI and Jetpack Compose
+[EXPERIMENTAL] MVVM toolset for declarative UI frameworks such as SwiftUI and Jetpack Compose that works well with coroutines